 Phone: 410-822-2929, x102

 Brynja Booth is a founding member of the firm who has been practicing law since 1997.
 Previously, she was a shareholder with Cowdrey Thompson, P.C. for 15 years.
 Brynja’s primary practice areas include real estate, land use, zoning and property rights, corporate law, as well as commercial and general civil litigation.
-She practices in state and federal courts, including extensive appellate work.
+She practices in state and federal courts, and has extensive appellate experience.
 She has represented a number of local governments and is currently the Town Attorney for the towns of Oxford, Trappe, Greensboro, Goldsboro, Federalsburg and Queenstown.